dojo/loader/README.md

 This package provides a JavaScript AMD loader useful in applications running in either a web browser, node.js or nashorn.

-**WARNING** This is *beta* software.
-While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
-This is not yet production ready, so you should use at your own risk.

 `@dojo/loader` does not have any dependencies on a JavaScript framework.

 - [Usage](#usage)